BassMastaCod/DAOModel/docs/usage/dao.md

 ## Transactions

 The DAO supports transactions to ensure data integrity when performing multiple operations.
 A transaction is a sequence of database operations that are treated as a single unit of work.
-Either all operations within the transaction are completed successfully (committed), or none of them are (rolled back).
+Either the transaction completes all the operations (committed), or none of them (rolled back).
 This ensures data consistency and helps maintain the integrity of your database.

-For example, if you're transferring money between two accounts, you want both the withdrawal and deposit to either succeed or fail together - you don't want one to happen without the other.
-Transactions provide this "all-or-nothing" guarantee.
+To better understand this concept, let's consider an example.
+If you're transferring money between two accounts, you want both the withdrawal and deposit to either succeed together or fail together - you don't want one to happen without the other. _Transactions_ provide this "all-or-nothing" guarantee.

 To enter _transaction mode_, use the `start_transaction` method.